GreyWolfDev/Werewolf/README.md

    * Run the sql script.
 This will create the `werewolf` database and all the tables / views / stored procs to go with it
    * If you already have some admins (including yourself), add their TelegramID's to the `dbo.Admin` table
 		* In order to obtain your ID, headover to your bot in telegram and /Start.
 After that, toss a random text to it.
 Enter this URL to your browser (https://api.telegram.org/botYOURTELEGRAMBOTAPIKEY/getUpdates)
-3. Now it's time to compile the source code
+3. Now it's time to compile the source code **DO NOT OPEN OTHER FILES NOT STATED HERE**
    * In the Database project, you will need to create an Internal.settings file
 	  * **In order to create the Internal.settings file, right click on Database -> Add -> New Item**
 	  * Under Visual C# Items -> Settings File and name it as stated.